 The Metris is a small faucet with a 4″ spout and 5″ reach, so it doesn’t take up much room or use too much water.
-It only offers 1.5 gpm, a much lower rate than other Hansgrohe models, but what it lacks in power it makes up in energy efficiency.
+It only offers 1.5 GPM, a much lower rate than other Hansgrohe models, but what it lacks in power it makes up for energy efficiency.
 This is the brand you buy if you want to live an eco-friendly life.

 - Simple, easy-to-use design

 - EcoRight function increases energy efficiency

 - Hidden drain kit for clean, streamlined aesthetic